Spencer Steer Preview, Player Props: Reds vs. Cardinals

-The Cincinnati Reds, including Spencer Steer (batting .316 in his past 10 games, with four doubles, a triple, three walks and four RBI), battle starter Jake Woodford and the St. Louis Cardinals at Busch Stadium, Friday at 8:15 PM ET.
+The Cincinnati Reds, including Spencer Steer and his .571 slugging percentage over his past 10 games, take on starter Drew Rom and the St. Louis Cardinals at Busch Stadium, Saturday at 7:15 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Guardians.
+He collected two extra-base hits in his most recent appearance (2-for-4 with a double, a home run and an RBI) against the Cardinals.

 Sportsbook Promo Codes